8 Unique Things To Do in Indian River

 If you choose to travel to Vero Beach in June or July, you might get lucky enough to watch a sea turtle nest on a dark, deserted beach in Sebastian Inlet State Park while stars shoot through the midnight blue sky.
 Patience will be your best friend while you allow nature to run its course as a mammoth mama turtle emerges from the sea, only to carefully prepare the nest, lay over 100 eggs resembling ping pong balls, and then camouflage those eggs in the sand before returning to the ocean.
 A miracle?
 Not quite, but certainly worth the wait.

 An afternoon of kayaking on the Indian River Lagoon is a must for nature-lovers.
-Even if you’re a novice, step outside your comfort zone and let pro Kristen Beck take the lead.
 Choose from a solo kayak or tandem if you have a partner, as you coast through one of the most biologically diverse estuaries in the Northern Hemisphere.
 Don’t let a dolphin sighting catch you off guard, you’ll likely run into one, or other sea creatures, as the Indian River Lagoon houses more than 3,000 animals and plant species.